MakeCollective/vyom-api-example/README.md

 ```

 Note:
-Step 1.
-Location_id and service_date are getting from quotes api response.
+1. Location_id and service_date are getting from quotes api response.
-Step 2.Here service_date is booking date .
+2. Here service_date is booking date .
-Step 3.
-Location_id and service_date both are mandatory .
+3. Location_id and service_date both are mandatory .

 Response:

 Step 3.get a single quotes
 ### ApiName:rental/single-quotes